How Much Home Can I Afford?

 Your debt ratio is the sum of your mortgage payment and any other credit card or loan payments, divided by monthly gross income.
 The debt ratio will obviously be a higher percentage since most people have other loans or credit card debt.
 Generally, your debt ratio should not be more than 36%.
 In this example, with a monthly gross income of $5,892, your total loan payments (including the proposed mortgage loan payment) should not be more than $2,212.

 How much of a home you can afford also depends on the amount of down payment you have saved.
 If you don’t have one saved, consider these alternatives:

 - Federal government mortgage financing programs.
-The U.S. Dept. of Housing and Urban Development (HUD) and Dept. of Veterans Affairs (VA) run loan programs for first-time homeowners and veterans of the armed forces.
+The U.S. Department of Housing and Urban Development (HUD) and the Department of Veterans Affairs (VA) run loan programs for first-time homeowners and veterans of the armed forces.
 These programs require little or no down payment.

 - Obtain private mortgage insurance.
 Private mortgage insurance, discussed above, allows you to make a down payment of as little as 5% of the home purchase price.

 - Borrow against the value of your investments.
 Some financial institutions offer mortgages that are backed by the value of your investments.
 With these programs, your investment portfolio serves as the collateral for your mortgage.

 - Borrow from your employer-sponsored retirement plan.
 Most employers allow you to borrow against the value of your 401(k) plan.
 (The IRS does not allow you to borrow from an IRA, however.)
 Remember that if you leave your job, you’ll likely have to pay back the full amount of the loan immediately.

 - Withdraw funds from an individual retirement account.
 While the IRS does not allow you to borrow from an IRA, it does allow penalty-free withdrawals of up to $10,000 for first-time homebuyers.
 However, you will owe income taxes on the amount of the withdrawal.